m4rs-mt/ILGPU/Docs/Kernels.md

 System.IO.File.WriteAllText("Kernel.ptx", ptxKernel.PTXAssembly);
 ```

-You can use the `DebugSymbols()` method of `Context.Builder` to enable additional information about compiled kernels.
+You can specify the context flag `ContextFlags.EnableKernelStatistics` to query additional information about compiled kernels.
 This includes local functions and consumed local and shared memory.
-After enabling, you can get the information from a compiled kernel launcher delegate instance via:
+After enabling the flag, you can get the information from a compiled kernel launcher delegate instance via:
 ```c#
 // Get kernel information from a kernel launcher instance var information = launcher.GetKernelInfo();